Vilhelm Hammershøi Portrait of Ida Ilsted, later the Artist’s Wife 1890 Oil on canvas 106.5 x 86 cm National Gallery of Denmark © SMK

 A rare Hammershøi painting has been acquired by the Art Gallery of Ontario, marking the first time a work by the Danish master has entered a public collection in Canada.
 To celebrate, the Art Gallery of Ontario (AGO) welcomes the critically acclaimed exhibition Painting Tranquility: Masterworks by Vilhelm Hammershøi from the SMK/ The National Gallery of Denmark.

-Originally curated by the National Gallery of Denmark’s senior research curator, Kasper Monrad, the installation in Toronto will be overseen by Lloyd DeWitt, the AGO’s curator of European art.
-At the centre of the exhibition is the recent AGO acquisition, Hammershøi’s Interior with Four Etchings, from 1905.
+Originally curated by the National Gallery of Denmark’s senior research curator, Kasper Monrad, and overseen in Toronto by Kenneth Brummel, the AGO’s Associate Curator of Modern Art, the exhibition is centred on the recent AGO acquisition, Hammershøi’s Interior with Four Etchings, from 1905.
 A portrait of the artist’s wife in their Copenhagen apartment, this painting has been largely unseen since its creation, and held in a private collection.
 The AGO was able to prevent the painting from being exported and purchased it in early 2015.
 Its the first work by a Scandinavian avant-garde artist to enter the AGO’s European collection, and its acquisition was made possible with the assistance of a Moveable Cultural Property grant from the Department of Canadian Heritage under the terms of the Cultural Property Export and Import Act, 2015.

 Loath to paint strangers, Hammershøi’s portraits of friends and artists and especially of his wife, are among his most intimate works.
 Her head down or back turned, with a tea cup or needlework, his wife Ida reappears throughout the exhibition, assuming a variety of poses but remaining ever mysterious.
 Other highlights of the exhibition include Interior.
 An old Stove (1888); View of Christenborg Palace.
 Late Autumn (1890-92); and A Room in the Artists Home in Standgade, with the Artist’s Wife (1902).